Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Multi-level Grammar Description Framework

 One word can have multiple meanings and one concept can be expressed by multiple words.
 Some words sharing the same characters has similar meanings.
 But we don't have the word level patterns, instead, we created a new level "Concept".

 \paragraph{Concept}

 Unlike English, Chinese does not use space between words, it is hard to distinguish word from phrase in some cases.

 So, we added an intermediate level "Concept", which corresponds to the "Concept" in the knowledge base.
-No matter a string is considered as a "Word" or "Phrase" in the grammar parsing, if it is a "Concept" in the knowledge base, we take it as "Concept".
-The concept patterns are recorded in our grammar base.
+No matter a string is considered as a "Word" or "Phrase", if it is a "Concept" in the knowledge base, we take it as "Concept".

 \paragraph{Phrase}

 If we only consider the part-of-speech (POS), there won't be too many phrase patterns, but if we want to extract information from the phrase correctly, we will need much more patterns.
 It is the most complex part of the grammar base.